asyncapi/generator/docs/parser.md

 ## AsyncAPI document validation process

 1. Generator receives [asyncAPI document](https://github.com/asyncapi/generator/blob/master/docs/asyncapi-document.md) as an input.
-2. Generator sends asyncAPI document to the parser as **asyncapistring**.
+2. Generator sends asyncAPI document to the parser as **asyncapiString**.
 It is the stringified version of the original asyncAPI document.
 3. Parser uses additional plugins such as the OpenAPI, RAML, or Avro schemas to validate custom schemas of message payloads defined in the AsyncAPI Document.
 4. If the asyncAPI document is invalid, it throws an error based on the type of failure that was encountered.
 For example, if the AsyncAPI document is not a string nor a JS object, parser throws the `invalid-document-type` error.
    Similarly, you may encounter errors such as:
       - `invalid-json`
       - `invalid-yaml`
       - `impossible-to-convert-to-json`
-5. If the document is valid, it modifies the asyncAPI document and returns a set of helper functions and bundles them together into the asyncapi variable.
+5. If the document is valid, it modifies the asyncAPI document and returns a set of helper functions and bundles them together into the **asyncapi** variable.
 6. The original asyncAPI document is part of the [Template Context](https://github.com/asyncapi/generator/blob/master/docs/template-context.md) as generator passes the original asyncAPI document to the template context as well.
 7. Template context passes all of these values to the **Render engine** of your choice.
 Finally, the render engine generates whatever output you may have specified in your template such as—code, documentation, diagrams, pdf, applications etc.